How to Store Honey

 Best Containers for Honey

-Glass, food-grade plastic or stainless steel are popular options.
-Ceramic honey pots are not the best choice unless they have a tight seal.
+When considering materials, glass, food-grade plastic or stainless steel are popular options.
+Ceramic honey pots are not the best choice for storage – unless they have a tight seal.

 I found a nice dispenser with a tight sealing stopper and lid.
 It is one of my favorites and holds up well to repeated use.

-You will love it – I keep mine sitting on my stove where it never gets hot but is in a warm environment.
+You will love this honey dispenser.
+I keep mine sitting on my stove where it never gets hot but is in a warm environment.

 Small containers (even honey pots) are a perfect companion to larger storage jars.
 It is a great way to serve smaller amounts.